Preparing the Policy, Industry, Labor, and Environmental LandscapeStates are Ready for Carbon Capture

 State-Specific Resources and Analysis

 The Regional Carbon Capture Deployment Initiative currently focuses on the Western and Midwest regions of the US.
 These regions are rich with potential when it comes to industry, geologic storage, and transport infrastructure.
-For the regions and states listed below, you will find state-specific resources including the legislative, capture, and storage potential within states, and analyses identifying facilities that are economically-feasible candidates for capture and future transport networks.
+For the regions and states listed below, you will find state-specific resources including the legislative, capture, and storage potential within states, and analyses identifying facilities that are economically-feasible candidates for capture, and future transport networks.
 States listed below without a link to more information will be updated soon.
-Please check back or contact Patrice Lahlum for more information: [email protected]
+Please check back or contact Patrice Lahlum at the Great Plains Institute for more information: [email protected].

 Current, Emerging, and Potential Policies